casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

     }
     ```

-3. We can add a simple JWT filter to intercept requests that need to verify tokens.
+3. Add a simple JWT filter to intercept requests that require token verification.

     ```java
     @Component